westliecasuncad06/Web_Sample/README.md

 # Web_Sample
-This is a sample of the Web.
+This is a sample of the Web. and this is West